ivandisi/Hamster-Wheel-Raspberry-Hall-Effect-Sensor/README.md

 # Hamster Wheel Hall Effect Sensor

-POC of a simple solution based on Rasberry PI with a Hall Effect Sensor to retrive metric from wheel trips
+POC of a simple solution based on Raspberry PI with a Hall Effect Sensor to retrive metric from wheel trips

 * Local Server with simple API SET
 * Local Server DB